 - Working Group on Incidental Mortality Associated with Fishing (WG-IMAF)

-- Subgroup on Acoustics, Survey and Analysis Methods (SG-ASAM)
+- Working Group on Acoustic Survey and Analysis Methods (WG-ASAM)

 The Chair of the Scientific Committee is elected by Members and serves for a term of two meetings and may be re-elected for no more than one term.
-The current Chair is Dr Christopher Jones (USA).
+The current Chair is Dr Dirk Welsford (Australia).